mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ## Step8: Creating the sequence of flow for the Dialog

-* Go to constructor of your componet Dialog class again.
-Now Add sequntially the dialog activities to the list of waterfall step that initiated in step 7 of this article.
+* Go to constructor of your component Dialog class again.
+Now Add sequentially the dialog activities to the list of waterfall step that initiated in step 7 of this article.
-* If requird to access step index in any activities, use ```stepContext.ActiveDialog.State["stepIndex"]```.
+* If required to access step index in any activities, use ```stepContext.ActiveDialog.State["stepIndex"]```.

 ## Step9: Rebuilding project and run